k3ppyyu/moodle-local_yucardphoto/README.md

 **Class:** `\local_yucardphoto\task\import_yucard_photos`

 The task:
-1. Connects to the configured external database.
+1. Connects to the configured Oracle database.
-2. Reads all rows from the source table.
+2. Reads metadata only (`SISID`, `PHOTOMODIFIEDDATE`) from source.
-3. For each row, checks whether `yucard_lastupdated` has changed since the last import:
-   - **Unchanged** → skipped (no file write, no DB update).
-   - **Changed / new / no timestamp** → writes the image blob to the Moodle file system and upserts the record.
-4. Logs a summary: `inserted=N, updated=N, unchanged=N, skipped=N, errors=N`.
+3. Compares metadata to local records and builds a `needsupdate` set.
+4. Processes `needsupdate` in chunks using `yucard_batch_size` (default `500`).
+5. For each SISID in each chunk:
+   - Skip if no Moodle user with matching `user.idnumber`.
+   - Fetch one BLOB using a targeted query (`WHERE SISID = :sisid`).
+   - Detect MIME, store file in Moodle file storage, insert/update local DB record.
+6. Logs per-batch timing and a final summary, including total duration.

+See `docs/PHOTOIMPORT_ARCHITECTURE` for the detailed import flow and rationale.

 The task can be run manually via the Moodle scheduled tasks admin page or the CLI command above.